MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxrequest/ns-acxrequest-acx_request_parameters.md

 ### -field Parameters.Event.EventData

+An ACXEVENTDATA Object.
+For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -field Parameters.Create

-TBD are being used for the ACX request.
+The structure that contains the create parameters that are being used for the ACX request.

 ### -field Parameters.Create.Control

+A pointer to a system service parameters that is used to control creation.

 ### -field Parameters.Create.ControlCb